aljrico/lagom/_posts/2018-09-06-genetic-algorithms.md

 ## Purpose

-Throughout this kernel, I aim to provide with a very simple replicable and practical manual on how to use Genetic Algorithms on optimisation problems.
+Throughout this article, I aim to provide with a very simple replicable and practical manual on how to use Genetic Algorithms on optimisation problems.
 During this, I'll try to outline the philosophy of applying Genetic Algorithms (GA) and the implications of the many decisions involved in building such algorithms.
 With this goal in mind, we are going to solve the generalised **8-queens** problem using three slightly different customized GA algorithms and comparing its advantages and weaknesses; this way getting a glimpse of the crucial points of building a proper GA model.

 By its nature, the N-queens problem is not easily solvable using Genetic Algorithms, and you might finde much more suitable algorithms for this particular problem.
 Nevertheless, This work might be useful as a general tutorial on learning how to apply GA on any problem.